EtienneFR/portfolio/README.md

 # Portfolio

-I'm a student developer in Paris, France.
+I'm a web developer in Paris, France.

 Passionate about web technologies and science!